Azure/azure-quickstart-templates/101-anf-smb-volume/README.md

 ## Sample overview and deployed resources

 The following resources are deployed as part of the solution:
-1. Add delegated subnet to the existing VNET (created in the previous prerequisites section)
+1. Add delegated subnet to the existing VNET (created in the previous prerequisites section).
 1. Azure NetApp Files account is deployed.
 1. Active Directory connection is created.
 1. A Capacity Pool is created into the ANF account.